DDomogala3/NGS_Developers_Track/README.md

 Name output annotated COSMIC vcf file

-In the future look into Google cloud functtions to work with streamlit
+In the future look into Google cloud functions to work with streamlit

+Does it need a region parameter?